corewall/corelyzer/scenegraph/README.md

 The generated Scenegraph JAR file and native macOS binary (jnilib) will be found in `scenegraph/dist`.

-#### Windows
+### Windows

-The Windows Scenegraph DLL can be cross-built on non-Windows systems with MXE, or built natively on Windows with Visual Studio 2008.
+The Windows Scenegraph DLL can be cross-built with MXE, or built natively on Windows with Visual Studio 2008.

-##### Cross-build on macOS and Linux
+#### Cross-build on macOS, Linux, or Windows (via Windows Subsystem for Linux)

 This method is preferred as it 1) produces a statically-linked DLL and 2) doesn't require an ancient paid product (Visual Studio 2008).

-###### Prepare MXE Cross Environment
+##### Prepare MXE Cross Environment

-A scenegraph DLL can be built on macOS or Linux with the [MXE Cross Environment](https://mxe.cc).
-The following instructions are Mac-specific, but should translate to Linux easily.
+A Scenegraph DLL can be built on macOS, Linux, or Windows (through [WSL](https://learn.microsoft.com/en-us/windows/wsl/)) with the [MXE Cross Environment](https://mxe.cc).
+The following instructions are Mac-specific, but should be adaptable to Linux without too much difficulty.

 1. Follow [Step 1 of the Tutorial](https://mxe.cc/#tutorial) to download MXE.